 How Can I Avoid Paying Taxes on Savings Bonds?

-While generally treasury bonds are taxable, there are exceptions—namely, when the bond is used to pay for higher education.
+While Treasury bonds are generally taxable, there are exceptions, particularly when the bond is used to pay for higher education.
 You can do this by taking advantage of the education exclusion or by rolling savings bonds into a college savings account, like a 529 plan.

 Use the Education Exclusion